-Intended outcome Link to Challenge Success criteria Progress in Reading 1, 3, 4 Achieve at least national average progress scores in KS2 Reading EAL and transient (mobile) children who are also PP are receiving additional tailored support.
-Progress in Writing 1, 2, 3 and 4 Achieve at least national average progress scores in KS2 Writing EAL and transient (mobile) children who are also PP are receiving additional tailored support.
-Progress in Mathematics 1, 3 and 4 Achieve at least national average progress scores in KS2 Maths EAL and transient (mobile) children who are also PP are receiving additional tailored support.
+Intended outcome Link to Challenge Success criteria Progress in Reading 1, 3, 4 Achieve at least national average progress scores in KS2 Reading.
+Internal pupil tracking indicates disadvantaged pupil progress is improving and the gap between disadvantaged and non-disadvantaged is reducing.
+EAL and transient (mobile) children who are also PP are receiving additional tailored support.
+Progress in Writing 1, 2, 3 and 4 Achieve at least national average progress scores in KS2 Writing Internal pupil tracking indicates disadvantaged pupil progress is improving and the gap between disadvantaged and non-disadvantaged is reducing.
+EAL and transient (mobile) children who are also PP are receiving additional tailored support.
+Progress in Mathematics 1, 3 and 4 Achieve at least national average progress scores in KS2 Maths

+Internal pupil tracking indicates disadvantaged pupil progress is improving and the gap between disadvantaged and non-disadvantaged is reducing.
+EAL and transient (mobile) children who are also PP are receiving additional tailored support.
 Attainment in Reading, Writing and Maths 1, 2, 3 and 4 A reduction in the difference between the attainment of PP vs non-PP children as a result of accelerated progress for PP children.
 EAL and transient (mobile) children who are also PP are receiving additional tailored support.
 Greater Depth and Challenge 1, 2, 3 and 4 To raise the percentage of PP pupils achieving Greater Depth across the school EAL and transient (mobile) children who are also PP are receiving additional tailored support.
 Increased parental engagement 7 Raise profile of home school links with the majority of PP families engaging with parental workshops / pastoral support.
 Life Experiences 6 All PP pupils access the full range of enrichment experiences to enhance their cultural capital.
 Social and emotional support 5 Through careful tracking and the deployment of key staff / agencies, support for pupils and parents is in place and is having a measurable impact.